-The temporary restrictions on assets as of June 30, 2017 and 2016, relate to the collections and pledges which are designated for allocation during future years, including Cornerstone Partners contributions, and other contributions which, at the direction of the donor, are to be used in specific programs and have not been expended at year end.
+The temporary restrictions on assets as of June 30, 2018 and 2017, relate to the collections and pledges which are designated for allocation during future years, including Cornerstone Partners contributions, and other contributions which, at the direction of the donor, are to be used in specific programs and have not been expended at year end.

-The permanent restrictions on assets as of June 30, 2017 and 2016, relate to UWSL's beneficial interests in charitable trusts and endowments.
+The permanent restrictions on assets as of June 30, 2018 and 2017, relate to UWSL's beneficial interests in charitable trusts and endowments.

 Cornerstone Partners contributions - Contributions for UWSL's Cornerstone Partners program consist of agreements with various corporations and foundations that specifically designate their contributions to be utilized for supporting service expenses of UWSL so that the maximum amount of each individual contribution received can go toward supporting programs and initiatives that benefit the community.
-The Cornerstone Partners' support also allows UWSL to direct individual designations received to any qualified nonprofit organization, other local United Ways and UWSL initiatives, while deducting very little for administrative costs or processing fees.
+The Cornerstone Partners' support also allows UWSL to direct individual designations received to any qualified nonprofit organization, other local United Ways and UWSL initiatives.
 Additionally, unrestricted revenue from other sources, including administrative fees on non-Cornerstone Partners' corporate gifts, sponsorships, investment revenue and other miscellaneous revenues are utilized for supporting service expenses.